mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 Hackathons, Game Jams and accelerated production methods

 Hackathon events are characterise by a time constrained and thus accelerated production ethos.
-They have widened beyond code   to embrace other creative and educational domains Johnson and Robinson, 2014; Kienzler and Fontanesi, 2017).
+They have widened beyond code   to embrace other creative and educational domains  [@johnson_civic_2014; @kienzler_learning_2017]

 The value of rapid prototyping has been popularised by Agile design techniques as a way to avoid wasted planning time.
 The theory being to create a minimal proof of concept and test with users.